k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 ### Load The Package

-1. Retrieve the latest Cassandra package (located at: [here](https://download.k2view.com/index.php/s/dMH2PWuIErPFszK)).
+1. Retrieve the latest Cassandra package (located [here](https://download.k2view.com/index.php/s/dMH2PWuIErPFszK)).

 2. Log in to the Linux server as the user "Cassandra" and copy the package to the home directory.